scholarslab/scholarslab.github.io/collections/_people/matt-mitchell.md

 - staff
 ---

-Matt Mitchell, a former SLab software developer, is currently a developer at hotelicopter.
+Matt Mitchell was a former SLab software developer.